dbt-labs/docs.getdbt.com/website/blog/2022-09-13-the-case-against-cherry-picking.md

 <!--truncate-->

-:::caution Don't over-engineer your branching strategy Before adding additional primary branches, ask yourself - "is this risk *really* worth adding additional complexity to my developpers workflow"?
+:::caution Don't over-engineer your branching strategy Before adding additional primary branches, ask yourself - "is this risk *really* worth adding complexity to my developers' workflow"?
 Most of the time, the answer is no. Organizations that use a simple, single-main-branch strategy are (almost always) more successful long term.
 This article is for those who *really absolutely must* use a multi-environment dbt project.
 :::

 For example, a single dbt project repository might have a hierarchy of 3 primary branches: `dev`, `staging`, and `prod`.
 To update the prod branch, a developer will:

 1. Create a new feature branch directly from the `dev` branch
-1. Make changes on that feature branch
+2. Make changes on that feature branch
-1. Test locally
+3. Test locally
-1. When ready, open a pull request to merge their changes back into the `dev` branch
+4. When ready, open a pull request to merge their changes back into the `dev` branch

 In this hierarchical promotion, once a set of feature branches are vetted in `dev`: